Adhoc Testing with in Software Testing with Example

 Adhoc testing is a type of software testing in which testing of the application is random. ad hoc testing is performed once the tester is done with formal testing.

-Adhoc testing with example
+Adhoc Testing with example

 Adhoc Testing Example

-Adhoc testing example of Whatsapp DP change.
+Example of ad-hoc Testing for Whatsapp DP change.

 Step-1 Open the Whatsapp application on your mobile